PQ PDF Logo

 DocMDP P=1 + DSS-only incremental update Incremental section contains /DSS//VRI and no execution vectors, annotations, or form elements — permitted under ISO 32000-2 §12.8.2.2 Low (informational); Full bypass severity if DSS is mixed with execution vectors

-Marc Kaufman’s observation — that PDF/Acrobat is “a Roach Motel: features go in but never come out” — applies equally to the complexity that accumulates around those features over three decades.
+PDF has accumulated three decades of features with no removal path, and the complexity around those features is the context for everything above.
 The checks above are designed to avoid false positives on legitimately authored documents; the /Opt export-value resolution and hex-string /V handling were added specifically to handle valid authoring patterns that naive string comparison would misread.
 Edge cases are possible; the structural indicators raise questions, not verdicts.

 Run the scanner against a PDF →